History of the Jews in Portugal: Portuguese overseas voyages

-Inquisition
+Inquisition, persecutions and expulsions

-In 1492, Spain expelled its Jewish population as part of the Spanish Inquisition.
-Tens of thousands of Spanish Jews subsequently fled to Portugal, where King John II granted them asylum in return for payment.
-However, the asylum was only temporary—after eight months, the Portuguese government decreed the enslavement of all Jews who had not yet left the country.
-In 1493, King John deported several hundred Jewish children to the newly discovered colony of São Tomé, where many of them perished.
+Spain instituted the Spanish Inquisition in 1478 before decreeing the expulsion of all Jews from Spain in 1492.
+Tens of thousands of Spanish Jews fled Spain, including to Portugal, where King John II granted them asylum in return for payment.
+However, the asylum was withdrawn after eight months, with the Portuguese government decreeing the enslavement of all Jews who had not left Portugal.
+In 1493, King John deported several hundred Jewish children to the newly formed colony of São Tomé, where many of them perished.

-Following John II's death in 1495, the new king Manuel I of Portugal restored the freedom of the Jews.
-However, in 1497, under the pressure of the Spain through the marriage of Isabella, Princess of Asturias, the Church, and some Christians among the Portuguese people, King Manuel I of Portugal decreed that all Jews had to convert to Christianity or leave the country without their children.
-Hard times followed for the Portuguese Jews, with the massacre of 2000 individuals in Lisbon in 1506, further forced deportations to São Tomé (where there is still a Jewish presence today), and the later and even more relevant establishment of the Portuguese Inquisition in 1536.
+King John died in 1495, and the new king Manuel I of Portugal at first restored the freedom of the Jews.
+However, in 1496, under Spanish pressure as part of the marriage of Isabella, Princess of Asturias, the Church, and some Christians among the Portuguese people, King Manuel decreed that all Jews had to convert to Christianity or leave the country without their children by October 1497.
+The initial edict of expulsion of 1496 was then turned into an edict of forced conversion in 1497, whereby Portuguese Jews were prevented from leaving the country and were forcibly baptized and converted to Christianity.
+Hard times followed for the Portuguese Jews, with the massacre of 2000 conversos in Lisbon in 1506, further forced deportations to São Tomé (where there is still a Jewish presence today), and the relatively late establishment of the Portuguese Inquisition in 1536.

+In 1525, David Reubeni, a Jewish man who claimed to be the commander of a Jewish army in the Ottoman Empire, arrived in Portugal.
+With the approval of the Pope, he sought the Portuguese king’s assistance in providing him with ammunition to fight against the Muslims.
+Reubeni stayed in Portugal for several months, during which he sparked messianic expectations among the New Christians.
+His actions also led to the conversion of Solomon Molcho, which ultimately resulted to the King of Portugal expelling Reubeni from the country.